casparusvl/Artillery-Game/README.md

 The actual angle of the cannon is stored in the player objects.

 #### Main function
 I've used the Pygbag module to compile the game to Webassembly so it can be run in a browser.
-To get this to work it was necessary to use asyncio.
-Pygame.time.Clock.tick is use for the game clock. screen resolution is configurable.
+Pygame.time.Clock.tick is use for the game clock.
+Screen resolution is configurable.
 The game will run well in a wide range of resolutions, but the sprites and and animations won't scale as they are based on fixed pixel sizes.
 TICKRATE determines the target framerate the game will run on.
 Projectile physics will be consistent independent of tickrate, but speed of explosion animations might change.
 If target framerate is not maintainable, game speed will slow down.